dunstontc/learn-go/code/Kernighan/tgpl/notes/02-Program-Structure.md

 ## 2.7.
 Scope

 A declaration associates a name with a program entity, such as a function or a variable.
 The *scope* of a declaration is the part of the source code where a use of the declared name refers to that declaration.
-Don’t confuse scope with lifetime.
+Don't confuse scope with lifetime.
 The scope of a declaration is a region of the program text; it is a compile-time property.
 The lifetime of a variable is the range of time during execution when the variable can be referred to by other parts of the program; it is a run-time property.

 A syntactic *block* is a sequence of statements enclosed in braces like those that surround the body of a function or loop.
 A name declared inside a syntactic block is not visible outside that block.
 The block encloses its declarations and determines their scope.
-We can generalize this notion of blocks to include other groupings of declarations that are not explicitly surrounded by braces in the source code; we’ll call them all *lexical blocks*.
+We can generalize this notion of blocks to include other groupings of declarations that are not explicitly surrounded by braces in the source code; we'll call them all *lexical blocks*.
 There is a lexical block for the entire source code, called the *universe block*; for each package; for each file; for each `for`, `if`, and `switch` statement; for each case in a `switch` or `select` statement; and, of course, for each explicit syntactic block.

-A declaration’s lexical block determines its scope, which may be large or small.
+A declaration's lexical block determines its scope, which may be large or small.
 The declarations of built-in types, functions, and constants like `int`, `len`, and `true` are in the universe block and can be referred to throughout the entire program.
 Declarations outside any function, that is, at *package level*, can be referred to from any file in the same package.
 Imported packages, such as `fmt` in the `tempconv` example, are declared at the *file level*, so they can be referred to from the same file, but not from another file in the same package without another `import`.
 Many declarations, like that of the variable `c` in the `tempconv.CToF` function, are *local*, so they can be referred to only from within the same function or perhaps just a part of it.

 The scope of a control-flow label, as used by `break`, `continue`, and `goto` statements, is the entire enclosing function.

 A program may contain multiple declarations of the same name so long as each declaration is in a different lexical block.
 For example, you can declare a local variable with the same name as a package-level variable.
 Or, as shown in Section 2.3.3, you can declare a function parameter called `new`, even though a function of this name is predeclared in the universe block.
-Don’t overdo it, though; the larger the scope of the redeclaration, the more likely you are to surprise the reader.
+Don't overdo it, though; the larger the scope of the redeclaration, the more likely you are to surprise the reader.

 When the compiler encounters a reference to a name, it looks for a declaration, starting with the innermost enclosing lexical block and working up to the universe block.
 If the compiler finds no declaration, it reports an "undeclared name" error.
 If a name is declared in both an outer block and an inner block, the inner declaration will be found first.
 In that case, the inner declaration is said to *shadow* or *hide* the outer one, making it inaccessible:
 ```go